raihahahan/portfolio/content/posts/Relational-Database-Implementation---Catalog.md

 This avoids virtual dispatch while still allowing each catalog table to define its own lookup and query logic.

-# Encoding catalog records
+# Encoding records

-The catalog codec is responsible for translating structured catalog metadata into raw bytes that can be stored inside heap files, and for reconstructing those structures when reading from disk.
-This layer sits at the boundary between strongly typed C++ objects and the untyped byte-oriented storage provided by the access layer.\
+The `Codec` class is responsible for translating structured catalog metadata into raw bytes that can be stored inside heap files, and for reconstructing those structures when reading from disk.
+This layer sits at the boundary between strongly typed C++ objects and the untyped byte-oriented storage provided by the access layer.
+In essence, it translates records (each row in the table) into bytes, and translates back them from bytes into the record struct.
-\
-Unlike user data, catalog records are part of the database’s internal state.
-Bugs here can corrupt the database’s understanding of itself, so the codec is designed to be explicit, predictable, and conservative.

 ## Why not `memcpy` entire structs?

 A tempting approach would be to write catalog structs directly to disk using memcpy.
 This is deliberately avoided.\
 \
-Most catalog rows contain fields such as `std::string`, which manage heap-allocated memory internally.
+Most table rows contain variable-length fields such as `std::string`, which manage heap-allocated memory internally.
 Blindly copying such objects would serialise pointer values rather than the underlying data, producing invalid on-disk representations.
 Even for structs without dynamic fields, layout and padding are easy to get wrong unless explicitly constrained.\
 \
-Instead, catalog records are encoded field-by-field using a small set of well-defined primitives.
+Instead, catalog records are encoded field-by-field using a small set of well-defined primitives, depending on whether they are fixed-width or variable-width.

 ## Compile-time layout guarantees

+### Fixed-width columns

-To make these assumptions explicit, the codec relies on C++20 concepts built on top of std::is\_trivially\_copyable and std::is\_standard\_layout.
+To make these assumptions explicit, the codec relies on C++20 concepts built on top of `std::is_trivially_copyable` and `std::is_standard_layout`.
 These concepts act as compile-time contracts that constrain which types are allowed to participate in fixed-width serialisation.

 ```cpp
 template <typename T>